scottmudge/OctoPrint-MeatPack/README.md

 ## Firmware with MeatPack Support:

 * Marlin (merged Jan.
-25, 2021) - check to make sure the build you are using has the `MEATPACK` option enabled during build.
+25, 2021) - this is still being tested.
+It is officially merged, but check to make sure the build you are using has the `MEATPACK` option enabled during build.
 Some build servers do not have this enabled, so if the plugin does not work or it fails to connnect, this is likely why.
 * Prusa (official build reviewing support, unofficial build with support available at https://github.com/scottmudge/Prusa-Firmware-MeatPack)

 ## OctoPrint Support:

 Should be compatible with any OctoPrint installation providing access to the `serial_factory_hook()`.
 According to the API documentation, this wasintoruced in OctoPrint version 1.2.
-As far as Python is concerned, version 1.5.9 should be compatible back to 2.7 (only tested from 3.5 onward), but it is **highly** recommended to update to Python 3 if you have not yet done so.
+As far as Python is concerned, version 1.5.14 should be compatible back to 2.7, but it is **highly** recommended to update to Python 3 if you have not yet done so.

-## Current Features (v1.5.9)
+## Current Features (v1.5.14)

 1. Fully working g-code compression ("MeatPack") support for compatible printer firmwares.
 Marlin FW now officially supprots MeatPack, but **[NOTE]** until **Prusa** approves these changes, please find builds of the official Prusa Firmware with compression support here: https://github.com/scottmudge/Prusa-Firmware-MeatPack
 2. Added extra data to the "State" side-bar content, updated in real time.
 It shows transmission statistics: